 • A document confirming entry into the Register constitutes confirmation of accreditation;

-• Accreditation can be denied in the event of either inconsistencies in the documents submitted or a violation of the term for their delivery.
-Accreditation will be denied if the purposes of a branch or representative office runs contrary to Russian legislation, and in cases when FTS assesses that establishment threatens the sovereignty, political independence, territorial integrity, or national interests of the Russian Federation;
+• Accreditation can be denied in the event of either inconsistency in the documents submitted or a violation of the term for their delivery.
+Accreditation will be denied if the purposes of a branch or representative office run contrary to Russian legislation, and in cases when FTS assesses that establishment threatens the sovereignty, political independence, territorial integrity, or national interests of the Russian Federation;

 • Changes in the FTS Register occur within 10 business days from the date of delivery of required documents to the FTS.